Welcome to The Danish Chamber Orchestra!

 Our vision is to create great musical experiences for all – throughout the country, across genres and generations.
 The Danish Chamber Orchestra is the country’s first major privately-run orchestra, and we want to push the limits of what a classical orchestra can do!
 Therefore, we constantly develop new musical concepts with interesting collaborators.
 Large-scale popular concerts with the best soloists are part of our DNA.
 At the same time, we play top-level classical concerts both nationally and internationally.
 We are especially known for our interpretations of the Viennese classicism repertoire with Principal Conductor Ádám Fischer.
 Engaging with children and the younger generations is one of our top priorities, inviting them into the world of music through concert formats that actively involve them.

-For more informations about the concert: See all concerts
+For more information about concerts: See all concerts

 The Story of the Orchestra